fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 That night, Anna dreamed again.

-She was back in the field, only now the sky was darker.
-The moon pulsed red behind thick clouds.
-The face in her belly was gone, but the air smelled of copper and earth.
-Something crouched at the edge of the field, just out of sight.

-It was humming.

-Her mother’s voice.

-But slowed.
-Warped.
-Not quite human.

-When she woke, the room was cold.
+She was back in the field.
+Something crouched at the edge, humming in her mother’s voice—but slowed, warped, wrong.

+She woke cold.
 The windows were shut.

-But the candle at the altar was lit—though no one had touched it.

-And the relic beneath her pillow was warm again.
+Yet the candle at the altar was lit, and the relic beneath her pillow was warm.

 **[End of Part I]**